Category: The Last Hotel

 Then there was the mother and daughter planning a year in Provence.
 I called them Deborah and Andrea.
 The two young Brits who had just lost their dream jobs in St Tropez, they became my Kaz and Lou.
 The very helpful young Brit who carried people’s bags up and down the stairs because the elevators and escalators were turned off, well, he became Will.
 As I never took their details, these people may never know they are in a book.
 The hotel in lovely Beaulieu-sur-Mer is fictional but there is one like it in Beaulieu and there is even a bookshop next door, just near the market square too, where my hotel/pensione is based.
 I checked it out on Google Earth.

-Getting it all together, crazy style.
+Getting it all together, The crazy writing process.

 I had my characters, the reason for their meeting was the real reason they assembled at the airport ie Virus Alert 2020.
 Now I just had to get them interacting at The Last Hotel.
 This happened over a period of five months, after we finally scored a flight home to Australia.
 With my swollen right arm and hand on a pillow, that busy left hand of mine tapped out the story.